Skip to main content

 Example: A school district identified 24 rooftop units across 8 schools all at 90-110% lifecycle.
 Bulk replacement contract: $1.8M (vs. $2.3M individual).
 FCI improvement: 0.06 reduction.

-Extend Asset Life Through Strategic Renewal
+5. Extend Asset Life Through Strategic Renewal

 Not every aging asset needs full replacement.
 Strategic renewal—major component replacement or refurbishment—can reset the clock at 40-60% of replacement cost.
+Renewal resets the asset lifecycle clock, removing it from deferred maintenance while preserving capital for other priorities.

 Chiller Compressor Rebuild$45K vs. $180K replacement